 - Advanced Security & Information Protection: The E5 license takes measures to protect your data from threats like phishing and zero-day malware.
 In this way, users of E5 stay protected from threats in attachments and links.
 DLP assures the safety of your content.

-- Analytics Tools: This is the only Enterprise plan that offers analytics tools such as MyAnalytics and PowerBI Pro for data analysis and visualization.
+- Analytics Tools: E5 is the only Enterprise plan that offers analytics tools such as MyAnalytics and PowerBI Pro for data analysis and visualization.

-Other additions include: Advance eDiscovery, access controls and control encryption key, Advanced Threat Protection, Threat Intelligence for proactive cybersecurity and actionable insight, O365 Cloud App Security, PTSN conferencing capabilities, Advanced Data Governance and Customer Lockbox.
-All of these features included in the E5 plan cost you about $35.00 USD/user/month.
+Other additions include Advance eDiscovery, access controls and control encryption key, Advanced Threat Protection, Threat Intelligence for proactive cybersecurity and actionable insight, O365 Cloud App Security, PTSN conferencing capabilities, Advanced Data Governance and Customer Lockbox.

 Comparison of Microsoft Office E1, E3, and E5